 - When the filler is completely dry, use the sandpaper to gently smooth the wood filler at the surface of the scratch.

-- You can try to go over the wood filler/scratch with a wood finish pen if you have one.
+- If you have one, you can try to go over the wood filler/scratch with a wood finish pen.
 Sometimes that works.
 Otherwise, you’ll need to use a dry rag and apply a matching stain.